 The resolution of your reception refers to the visual quality of the television service that you’re receiving.
 720p HD (high definition) and is considered standard while 1080p FHD (full high definition) is considered optimal.
 You likely won’t find any stations that broadcast 1440p QHD (quad high definition) or 2160p UHD (ultra high definition); those are more likely available as paid programs for your home or office space.

-Might be interesting: Best Sublimation Printer
+Might be interesting: Best Sublimation Printer in 2021

 Best Outdoor TV antenna for HDTV FAQ